Covid 19 coronavirus: Infected shopper's grocery trip to New Zealand's largest supermarket

-A shopper who was wearing a facemask and who was later found infected with Covid-19 spent around an hour at lunchtime in the country's largest supermarket last week.
+A shopper who was wearing a facemask and was later found infected with Covid-19 spent around an hour at lunchtime in the country's largest supermarket last week.

-In a notice to staff who work at Lincoln Rd Pak'nSave, management say they have been notified by health authorities that a person who later tested positive with Covid visited the store on Monday, August 17 to do their shopping.
+Foodstuffs NZ say they have been notified by public health authorities that a customer who tested positive with Covid after shopping at the Lincoln Rd Pak'nSave visited the store on Tuesday, August 18, not Monday as the store was initially notified.

 They were in the West Auckland store between midday and 1pm.

+"In line with general advice to the community under alert level 3, public health guidance to customers who may have been at Pak'nSave Lincoln Road at any time on Tuesday 18th August is to continue to being vigilant for Covid-19 symptoms."

+Anyone showing symptoms was urged to stay home and call Healthline for advice, and get tested as soon as possible.

-They tested positive for Covid-19 last week.
+The shopper tested positive for Covid-19 last week.

-But staff are being reassured they are considered a casual contact and there is no need to self-isolate or be tested if they unwittingly came into contact with the shopper.
+Staff are being reassured they are considered a casual contact and there is no need to self-isolate or be tested if they unwittingly came into contact with the infected person.

 Read More